 A complete application includes all of the following:

-1. A Northlight Theatre application form (click here for application)
+1a.
+A Northlight Theatre application form in any area except education (click here for application)

 2. A cover letter indicating your area(s) of interest and enthusiasm

 3. A professional resume including administrative and theatrical experience

 4. Two letters of recommendation (employers, professors, etc.)